-Earlier this week we gave you three top tips for managing stress (having a massage, exercise or doing breathing exercises).
-Now we want to give you some more of our top tips, as there are so many fantastic options to consider.
+We last gave you three top tips for stress management (having a massage, exercise or doing breathing exercises).
+Now we want to give you some more of our top tips for managing stress, as there are so many fantastic options to consider.

 A balanced diet

 Come on, you knew it wouldn’t be long before we’d have to address the sticky topic of diet.
 We all know that when it comes to stress our appetites (and therefore our diets) can take a severe hammering.
 Some people lose their appetites completely, which of course is far from ideal when it comes to keeping your energy levels up.

 Equally, some people simply can’t face the thought of preparing food – or shopping, for that matter.
 Inevitably, as the body still needs fuel to survive, that means they are more likely to snack on whatever is closest.
 A packet of crisps instead of lunch.
 A quick takeaway burger on the way home.
 Coffee to help get you up and functioning after yet another bad night’s sleep.

 The reality is a well-balance died (low-fat, high-fibre, carbohydrate-rich meals) are a great way to keep your energy levels up.
 Throw in a good mix of fresh fruit and vegetables to help boost your immune system, and suddenly things are starting to look a little better.

 No one is going to suggest that food alone is going to cure your stress – it won’t.
 That bar of chocolate won’t cure anything, any more than a nice green salad will; however, food that is nutritionally rich will give you a boost, maintain your glucose levels, reduce your mood swings and generally increase your energy.

 Stress can be very disruptive, so thinking about setting yourself a strong routine can be a good way to start to instil some order and control back in to your life.
 This is especially true when it comes to your night time routine, where sleep is one of the first things to be affected.